Have you seen Crazy, Stupid, Love yet? I will try to write this review spoiler-free, but I am not making any promises. Proceed with caution!

 Okay, on to the movie… I went into this with high expectations due to the all-star cast.
 A few of the main characters are my favorite actors.
 After watching the film, I can say that I was impressed by the new faces I saw, too.
 Excellent casting in this movie!
 On a side note, it is a personal mission of mine to watch every film that Ryan Gosling has ever set foot in.
 Ahem… moving on.

 From the moment that Steve Carell does a tuck-n-roll out of a moving vehicle, I knew I was going to be in for a treat.
-This movie is witty, smart, funny, honest, and has situations that everyone can relate to.
+Crazy, Stupid, Love is witty, smart, funny, honest, and has situations that everyone can relate to.
 No matter what your current relationship status is, there is bound to be something in this storyline that you find familiar.
-Let's face it, love is crazy and stupid!
+Let’s face it, love is crazy and stupid!